DENY THE RIDE

 Most men are surprised by how simple, safe* and straightforward a vasectomy is.

 In a nutshell, a vasectomy blocks sperm from entering

 the fluid that you ejaculate.
 Since this denies the sperm their “ride” to her egg, it prevents fertilization.
-And it does this without affecting your manhood in anyway.
-You’ll still ejaculate the same amount of fluid and there’s no effect on sex drive.
-But it gets better – it cost less and is less risky than having a partner get her tubes tied.
+And it does this without affecting your manhood in any way.
+You’ll still ejaculate the same amount of fluid and there’s no effect on your sex drive.
+But it gets better – it costs less and is less risky than having a partner get her tubes tied.

-* Vasectomies are very safe, but check with your doctor to understand all the risks.
+*Vasectomies are safe but check with your doctor to understand all the risks.

 1 HOUR FITNESS

 Here’s the vasectomy procedure (surprisingly simple; 99.9% effective):